iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 A Connector is required to scope all of the subjects, definitions, and their models under its job subject element.
 That is,

-- Subjects and partitions that a bridge creates should be children of the job subject element,
+- Subjects and partitions that a Connector creates should be children of the job subject element,
-- The models and other elements that the bridge creates should be children of those subjects and partitions or in those models.
+- The models and other elements that the Connector creates should be children of those subjects and partitions or in those models.

 ### Schema merging